In the restaurant business, they say that “People eat with their eyes first.”

 Visual merchandising isn’t a “set it and forget it” task.
 You must constantly audit your stores to understand where your merchandising is effective and where it isn’t.
 The architecture of your stores and digital platforms, as well as the individual displays, is fundamentally a creative undertaking.
 But it must be data-driven and constantly iterated upon for all of it to stay effective.

-Beyond that, customers can get display blindness if they know exactly what to expect every time they shop with you.
+Beyond that, customers can get display blindness if they’re used to seeing the same old displays every time they walk into a store.
 Constantly mixing up your visual merchandising strategy and trying new things not only allows you to collect valuable data, but it keeps things fresh for customers.

 Visual merchandising is a wide-ranging discipline that involves marketing, operations, design, and sales to create a compelling customer experience and drive sales.
 Understanding how to use data to fuel the creative aspects of it can be a true differentiator in a crowded retail field.